-In Year 2, these groups will be replaced by weekly one hour professional practice groups, fortnightly one hour supervision groups alternating with fortnightly one hour student-led skills practice sessions.
-The primary focus will move towards developing your professional practice as a counsellor.
+In Year 2, these groups will be fortnightly for one hour, alternating with professional practice groups, The primary focus will move towards developing your professional practice as a counsellor.
 The course offers in total approximately 160 hours of counselling skills training and practice development (excluding private study and coursework) over the six terms.